Courier chess: Medieval rules

+Courier chess' pawn promotion rule is that a pawn reaching the furthest rank is promoted to a queen (ferz).
+However, it is not clear if the promotion happens immediately or if it happens from a more complex promotion process that was used in other contemporary chess variants.
+The more complex promotion method described by Bell is this: A pawn reaches the 8th rank and becomes immune to capture so long as it stays there.
+On subsequent moves, the pawn may be moved backwards 2 steps at a time.
+It may not capture during these moves so the path must be clear.
+Upon reaching its original starting row (3 backwards 2 step moves) it finally becomes a Queen (ferz).
+The pawn is vulnerable to capture after it makes its first backwards leap.
+The backwards leaps do not need to be performed on consecutive turns.

 The old rule for first moves is that at the start of the game each player must move their rook pawns, their queen pawn, and their queen two squares forward (see top diagram).
 Such a two-square leap along a file was called a joyleap, and was not available after the starting moves.

 Modern rules

+Albers's Courier-Spiel

-Albers attempted to popularize the game in Germany in 1821 with updated rules.
-The starting setup is the same as for medieval courier chess.
-The king, queen, courier (bishop), knight, and rook have their modern powers.
+H. G. Albers attempted to popularize the game in Germany in 1821 with updated rules.
+The starting setup for Albers' "Courier-Spiel" is the same as for medieval courier chess.
+The king, queen, courier (with the powers of the modern bishop), knight, and rook have their modern powers.
 The bishop (or archer) can move one square diagonally, or leap diagonally to the second square.
 The fool, standing beside the queen, moves one square in any direction.
 The sage, standing beside the king, combines the powers of the fool and the knight.
 The pawn moves like the modern pawn, except that after reaching the farthest rank it must remain there for two moves before taking up its new career as a piece.

 Castling is permitted, if all squares between the king and the rook are vacant, the king has not been checked, the rook is not en prise, neither has moved, and no square between them is under attack.
 The king moves to the bishop's square, and the rook leaps over him to the courier's square, in either wing.

 The rule on stalemate has not been preserved; the subject was unsettled in Germany well into the nineteenth century.

 Subsequent attempts to modernize courier chess include Modern Courier Chess (Paul Byway, starting 1971).
 An attempt has recently been made to make this game fully compatible with FIDE modern conventions: Reformed Courier-Spiel (Clément Begnis, 2011).

+Modern Courier Chess

+Another updated variant of Courier Chess was developed FIDE Master Paul V. Byway and was described in articles on the Variant Chess magazine.
+Some of the weaker pieces were further enhanced and the starting lineup was reorganized into the following starting position: RNCBFQKFBCNR (this depicts white's starting position).